Adam-Moutchou/File-organiser/README.md

 # File-organiser
-This is a program that organise your files and store them in different folders based on their types
+This is a program that organise your files and store them in different folders based on their types.